d12frosted/elpa-mirror/gnu/vertico-readme.txt

   • [Orderless]: Advanced completion style

-  In order to get accustomed with the package ecosystem, I recommed the following approach:
+  In order to get accustomed with the package ecosystem, I recommed the following quick start approach:

-  1. Start with plain Emacs.
+  1. Start with plain Emacs (`emacs -Q').
   2. Install and enable Vertico to get incremental minibuffer completion.
   3. Install Orderless and/or configure the built-in completion styles for more flexible minibuffer filtering.
   4. Install Marginalia if you like rich minibuffer annotations.
   5. Install Embark and add two keybindings for `embark-dwim' and `embark-act'.
-I am using `M-.' and `C-.'.
-These commands allow you to act on the object at point or in the minibuffer.
+I am using the mnemonic keybindings `M-.' and `C-.' since these commands allow you to act on the object at point or in the minibuffer.
   6. Install Consult if you want additional featureful completion commands, e.g, the buffer switcher `consult-buffer' with preview or the line-based search `consult-line'.
   7. Install Embark-Consult and Wgrep for export from `consult-line' to `occur-mode' buffers and from `consult-grep' to editable `grep-mode' buffers.
+  8. Fine tune Vertico with [extensions].

+  The ecosystem is modular.
 You don't have to use all of these components.
 Use only the ones you like and the ones which fit well into your setup.
-The steps 1. to
-  4. introduce no new commands over plain Emacs.
+The steps 1. to 4. introduce no new commands over plain Emacs.
 Step 5. introduces the new commands `embark-act' and `embark-dwim'.
 In step 6. you get the Consult commands, some offer new functionality not present in Emacs already (e.g., `consult-line') and some are substitutes (e.g., `consult-buffer' for `switch-to-buffer').

 [Marginalia] <https://github.com/minad/marginalia>